-Wheeling University is a member of the Mountain East Conference, composed of 12 member institutions.
-A Division II member of the National Collegiate Athletic Association (NCAA), Wheeling University competes on the intercollegiate level in men's and women's basketball, men's and women's soccer, men's and women's track, men's and women's cross country, men's and women's golf, women's volleyball, men's and women's lacrosse, women's fast-pitch softball and men's baseball, wrestling, and football.
-Additionally, WU has a rugby team which competes in the D1A East Conference and is a fully funded varsity program.
+Wheeling University is a member of the Mountain East Conference, composed of 12-member institutions.
+A Division II member of the National Collegiate Athletic Association (NCAA), Wheeling University competes on the intercollegiate level in men's and women's basketball, men's and women's soccer, men's and women's track, men's and women's cross country, men's and women's golf, women's volleyball, men's and women's lacrosse, softball and baseball, wrestling, and football.
+Additionally, WU has a rugby team which competes in the Allegheny Rugby Union.